 One pound of sugar, 9 eggs, beat for an hour, add to 14 ounces of flour, spoonful of rose water do.(ditto) cinnamon or coriander, bake quick.

-and Soft cakes in little pans
+Beat for and hour!?!and Soft cakes in little pans

 One and half pounds of sugar, rubbed into two pounds of flour, add one glass of wine, one do. rose water, 18 eggs and a nutmeg.